Julian-Jurai/Visualization-of-vehicular-collisions-in-Manhattan/README.md

 With this app, users will be able to:

-- [ ] Identify locations where accidents have occured
+- [ ] Identify locations where accidents have occured and the frequency at which they occur
 - [ ] Differentiate between causations
+- [ ] Identify areas where casualties have occured in the past
 - [ ] Visualize the frequency of the collisions

-In addition, this project will include:

-- [ ] A production README

 ### Architecture and Technologies